pg07codes/SOLID-principles/liskovsubstitutionprinciple/readme.md

 ```

-"is A" relationship is a good estimate to find if inheritance is applicable or not, but Liskov principle mandates to use this with a careful consideration.
+**is A** relationship is a good estimate to find if inheritance is applicable or not, but Liskov principle mandates to use this with a careful consideration.
 We should only use inheritance if our super class is replaceable with a sub class in all the instances.
-Famous example for Square "is A" rectangle is demonstrated in practical example.
+Ostrich "is A" Bird mistake is shown in the theoretical example and a popular famous example of Square "is A" rectangle is demonstrated in practical example.

 Refer to this [stack overflow thread](https://stackoverflow.com/questions/56860/what-is-an-example-of-the-liskov-substitution-principle) to understand more.